June-Tree/Godot-Source-Code-Obfuscator/README.md

 # <p align="center">Godot Source Code Obfuscation</p>

 This repository contains a set of Python scripts designed for obfuscating and unobfuscating Godot source code files.
 The obfuscation process scrambles the names of declared constants, variables, functions, classes, and extends, while also removing comments to render the code unreadable.
 A name map is generated to facilitate unobfuscation.
+**This should be done on source files prior to exporting the game**

 ## Table of Contents